|||||||||~[:- |HOW ABOUT US? |||||||||~[:- |NOISE A PROBLEM? |||||||||~[:- |DOING NETLOGGER ||||> Please Support Our Group |

 A RECENT LETTER TO OUR GROUP

 UP ON THE ROOF Introducing Scott, W6EXM installing wires for his new horizontal loop.
 In additon to his new loop, Scott also has an end-fed and a vertical DX Commander that works on all HF bands.
 His station is comprised of an IC7300 and an FT991A, along with Alpha 87A 1500 watt amplifier and a Heathkit SA-2060A Deluxe antenna tuner.
 There is a rumor that Scott is angling for his Extra and may someday stop into our group and give us the good news.
 Way to go Scott, next stop a good ground system already in the planning stages.
-(Click image for larger view ) |
+(Click image for larger view) |

 THANK YOU FOR VISITING OUR

-GROUP 7155 WEBSITE
+GROUP WEBSITE

-Group 7155 has been around since 2010.
+Our group has been around since 2010.
 This website came online in late 2013 to give the group a presence and to let other hams and especially newcomers know who we are and how we work.
 We are not a "Net."
 There is no traffic, no 73 round or any set amount of rounds.
 We are a group of hams just yakkin' about what we love until the last one leaves the frequency.

 So, How Can I Become a Sponsor?